shardeum/ldrpc-docker/README.md

 - Info logs: `~/xyz/pm2/logs/json-rpc-server-out.log`
 - Error logs: `~/xyz/pm2/logs/json-rpc-server-error.log`

-> Note: In the `json-rpc-server-out.log` file, if you see messages like `Updating NodeList from XXXX and nodelist_update: YYYms` or `<N> Healthy Archivers active in the Network` -> This means your JSON-RPC server is active and updating important network information from the network regularly.
+**Important Note:** In the `json-rpc-server-out.log` file, if you see messages like `Updating NodeList from XXXX and nodelist_update: YYYms` or `<N> Healthy Archivers active in the Network` -> This means your JSON-RPC server is active and updating important network information from the network regularly.

 ### Collector Server healthcheck API